 David Cordani became President and CEO of Cigna in 2009 and has spearheaded its transformation into a leading global health service company, consistently delivering strong business growth and financial results.
 He is a prominent voice addressing key health challenges, such as the empowering of individuals to manage their own health, innovating new health delivery models focused on patients’ health improvements, and partnering with physicians to focus on wellness, and improving clinical quality.

-With operations and capabilities in more than 30 countries, Cordani leads Cigna's more than 45,000 employees in improving the health, well-being and sense of security of more than 95 million customer relationships.
+With operations serving customers across the globe, Cordani leads Cigna's approximately 74,000 employees in improving the health, well-being and peace of mind for more than 160 million customer and patient relationships.